A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Dyson equation for coupling adjacent regions: Green's functions for FF and FS junctions

-As a first example consider the case of the FF junction.
-The Green functions of the decoupled regions around $x_0=0$ can be obtained from (\ref{Green_pelicula_TI}) by making $r_{L/R}^{\mu \nu}=0$ for the left/right region
+As a first example, consider the case of the FF junction.
+The Green's functions of the decoupled regions $\hat{g}_{L/R}$ around $x_0=0$ can be obtained from (\ref{Green_pelicula_TI}) by making $r_{L/R}^{i}=0$ for left/right region.
+Hence, the Green's functions of the e/h sectors (\ref{Green_pelicula_eh}) for the left region take the form